dreamofwhy/FirstGitPractice/README.md

 ###Linux###

   1. Make sure git is installed.
-  2. [Generate SSH keys to use with GitHub by following these directions] (https://help.github.com/articles/generating-ssh-keys) Step 4 in the GitHub directions must be successful before class.
+  2. [Generate SSH keys to use with GitHub] (https://help.github.com/articles/generating-ssh-keys) Step 4 in the linked directions must be successful before class.
   3. Stop.
 You are done until class.

 ###Mac###